 We apply LoRA \citep{hu2021loralowrankadaptationlarge} to fine-tune the value, query, and key projections in the attention layers, using a rank of 8, scaling factor $\alpha = 16$, and a dropout rate of 0.05.
 Each model is trained for 500 steps with a batch size of 16, a learning rate of 2e$^{-5}$, weight decay of 0.01, and a context length of 128 tokens.

-To compute cross-lingual alignment scores between language pairs, we use the \textit{devtest} split of the \textsc{Flores-200} dataset\footnote{\href{https://huggingface.co/datasets/facebook/flores}{https://huggingface.co/datasets/facebook/flores}} \citep{nllbteam2022languageleftbehindscaling}, which contains 1\,012 parallel sentences across 204 languages, including Luxembourgish.
+To compute cross-lingual alignment scores between language pairs, we use the \textit{devtest} split of the \textsc{Flores-200} dataset\footnote{\url{https://huggingface.co/datasets/facebook/flores}} \citep{nllbteam2022languageleftbehindscaling}, which contains 1\,012 parallel sentences across 204 languages, including Luxembourgish.
 Document-level representations are obtained by mean-pooling the final-layer contextualized token embeddings.
 Alignment between languages is quantified using the Centered Kernel Alignment (CKA) metric \citep{kornblith2019similarityneuralnetworkrepresentations}.

 All experiments are conducted on a single Nvidia T4 GPU and complete within a few hours.